Josef Albers Exhibition

 The triangles were made using 1″-thick Baltic Birch plywood, CNC cut in nine individual pieces that were then laminated together to form the entire component.
 The relative complexity of the triangle components was offset by the economy of the remaining majority of the framework and enabled the vertical screens to be assembled in the most basic, economical fashion.
 These 8′-6″ slat panels were made using Pacific Albus, chosen for its extreme lightness, dimensional stability, and abstract white color.
 They were ultimately sanded and left unfinished.
 The panels are secured to the superstructure using countersunk fasteners and threaded inserts for rapid erection and disassembly.
 Works are secured using a double French cleat system, attached to the slats via a friction fit that allows hanging anywhere on the panels without causing future damage.
 Triangular benches for seating were also produced based on the basic module geometry.
 The entire system can be broken down and flat packed for transport.

-Gould Gallery, University of Washington, Seattle, WA
+Gould Gallery, University of Washington, Seattle, Wash., 2018

 Team: Landry Smith, Daniel Kendra

 Awards: AIA Honor Award – Small Project, Portland, 2017

 AIA Citation Award, Northwest and Pacific Region, 2018